Tau Beta Sigma: Overview

-Sorority Beginnings
+Sorority beginnings

-The first practical idea for establishing a “band sorority” for college and university bandswomen came about during the spring semester of 1939.
+The first practical idea for establishing a “band sorority” for college and university band women came about during the spring semester of 1939.
 Wava Banes, along with two of her classmates (Emily SoRelle and Ruth La Nell Williams), took the idea to director D. O. Wiley of the Texas Technological College Band.
 The idea, patterned after Kappa Kappa Psi, began to come together the following semester and resulted in the campus organization Tau Beta Sigma.
-Much like the Fraternity, Tau Beta Sigma's purpose at Tech was to serve as an honorary service and leadership recognition society, but was designed especially to provide the important additional social, educational, and other positive experiences needed by women in the band.
-The fledgling organization petitioned for recognition as an official campus organization from Dean of Women Mary Doak in spring 1940.
+Much like the fraternity, Tau Beta Sigma's purpose at Tech was to serve as an honorary service and leadership recognition society, but was designed especially to provide the important additional social, educational, and other positive experiences needed by women in the band.
+The fledgling organization petitioned for recognition as an official campus organization from Dean of Women Mary Doak in the spring of 1940.

 During these initial meetings of 1939–40, the women elected officers and began work on sorority crests and jewelry.
-The first officers of the organization were: president, Wava Banes; vice-president, Emily SoRelle; secretary, Lillian Horner; treasurer, Nita Furr; reporter, Barbara Griggs; and faculty sponsor, D. O. Wiley.
-Miss SoRelle provided all of the sketch work on the emblem and shield that were adopted as the official emblems of the sorority.
+The first officers of the organization were president Wava Banes, vice-president Emily SoRelle, secretary Lillian Horner, treasurer Nita Furr, reporter Barbara Griggs, and faculty sponsor D. O. Wiley.
+SoRelle provided all of the sketch work on the emblem and shield that were adopted as the official emblems of the sorority.
 However, two of the founding members, Wava and Emily, graduated at the end of the spring 1940 term.
 As band enrollment changed due to participation in World War II, the girls of the Tech Bands continued to develop the fledgling organization.
 By October 1941, TBS had begun communications with the national executive secretary of Kappa Kappa Psi for assistance in becoming a national organization.

 In June 1943, the Tech women petitioned the Grand Council of Kappa Kappa Psi to become an auxiliary part of the national fraternity as an active chapter.
 Accepting the group under these circumstances, however, would have entailed a complete revision of the Kappa Kappa Psi constitution.
-With World War II in progress, it was unsure as to when the National Chapter would hold their next convention where the issue could be brought to debate.
-Rather than postponing action on the women's request indefinitely, the women at Texas Tech approached A. Frank Martin, Grand Executive Secretary of Kappa Kappa Psi, in January 1946 to provide assistance in forming their own national organization, just as the National Fraternity had done in 1919.
+With World War II in progress, it was unsure as to when the national chapter would hold their next convention where the issue could be brought to debate.
+Rather than postponing action on the women's request indefinitely, the women at Texas Tech approached A. Frank Martin, Grand Executive Secretary of Kappa Kappa Psi, in January 1946 to assist in forming their national organization, just as the National Fraternity had done in 1919.
 Until a national convention of Kappa Kappa Psi could be held and the matter clarified, Tau Beta Sigma could be considered the “sister organization” of the fraternity.
 The Grand Council of Kappa Kappa Psi agreed that Tau Beta Sigma could share in all fraternal publications.